Henkjan1110/intro-programming-website/data/week2/1-io-for-different-types.md

 }
 ```

-However, sometimes we like to have a bit more control over what is exactly printed.
+However, sometimes we want more control over what is exactly printed.
 For example, we might want to print only a few numbers behind the decimal point in the above example.
 This can be achieved by using the `System.out.printf()` command.
-For example, to print the `double` variable in the above example to a precision of two digits behind the decimal point we would use the command:
+To print the `double` variable in the above example to a precision of two digits behind the decimal point, we use the command:
 ``` Java
 System.out.printf("The value is %.2f", pi);
 ```
-Note that we now give two arguments to the method `System.out.printf`, which are separated by a comma.
-First of all, we give a `String` that represents what we want to print.
-Here we use the flag `%.2f` on the spot where we want the value of `pi` to be.
-In particular, this flag indicates that the value we want to print is a `double`, indicated by the `f` and that we want to have two digits behind the comma, indicated by the `.2`.
-As the second argument we then give the value that should be on the spot of this flag, in our case `pi`.
+Note that when using the method `System.out.printf`, we need to give it two arguments separated by a comma.
+The first argument should be a `String` that represents what we want to print.
+In this `String`, we can use special flags to indicate where we want to insert the values of variables we're printing.
+For example, the flag `%.2f` indicates that we want to print a double value with two decimal places.
+The `f` indicates that it's a floating point number, while the `.2` specifies the number of decimal places.
+To print the value of `pi` in this format, we place the flag `%.2f` in the `String` where we want to print `pi`.
+The second argument we provide is the value that should replace the flag.
+In our example, we provide the value of `pi` as the second argument.

-We can also use other flags to represent other variable types.
-In particular:
+We can alo use different flags to represent different variable types.
+Here are some examples:

-- `%.xs` represents a `String`, where the number `x` indicates the number of characters we want to print of the `String`.
-For example, `%.10s` prints the first 10 characters (i.e., letters and spaces) of the `String`.
+- `%.xs` represents a `String`, where the number `x` specifies the maximum number of characters we want to print.
-- `%.xf` represents a `double` value as above, where the number `x` indicates the number of decimals we want to print behind the comma.
+- `%.xf` represents a `double` value with a specified number of decimal places.
-- `%.xe` can be used to print a `double` in scientific notation.
-In scientific notation we print the value in the form `y*10^z` where `y` is a fractional number below 10 and `z` is a round number.
-The number `x` indicates in this case the number of digits that we display behind the comma of the `double` y.
+- `%.xe` represents a `double` value in scientific notation, where the number `x` specifies the number of decimal places.

-Note that in all these cases the variable itself is not actually changed when printing.
-Instead, the `printf` method only determines how the variable is displayed in the printed output.
+Note that when we use `printf`, we're only changing the way the variable is displayed in the printed output.
+The actual variable remains unchanged.

-Furthermore, notice that unlike `println`, `printf` does not start a new line.
-So, if you do want to start a new line, you will have to do this manually.
+Also, unlike `println`, `printf` does not start a new line after printing.
+If we want to start a new line, we would have to do this manually.

 <programming-exercise name="Formatted Printing">

-The sample code for this assignment initializes a `double` variable `longNumber`.
+For this assignment, the sample code initializes a `double` variable `longNumber`.
 Your program should print this variable in two ways:
 - With three digits behind the decimal point
 - In scientific notation with two digits behind the decimal point